syseleven/grav-docs-metakube/pages/04.tutorials/20.use-horizontal-node-autoscaling/default.en.md

 ```

 Not that we defined fairly high CPU and memory requests for our pod.
 This way we will quickly get to the point where the
-scheduler can not schedule new pods due to insufficient resources, if we try to scale the deployment up.
+scheduler can not schedule new pods due to insufficient resources, when scaling the deployment up.

-Let's now manually scale the deployment, in real life this would likely be done by the horizontal pod autoscaler:
+Now let's manually scale the deployment, in real life this would likely be done by the horizontal pod autoscaler:

 ```shell
 $ kubectl scale deployment/hello-app --replicas 15 --namespace hna-tutorial
 deployment.extensions/hello-app scaled
 ```

-If you list all pods now, there should be several pods stuck in a "pending" state:
+If you list all pods, there should be several pods stuck in "pending" state:

 ```shell
 $ kubectl get pods --namespace hna-tutorial